How do I book a Mental Health appointment?

 What about urgent situations out-of-hours?

-- What if I need to talk to someone urgently at a time when it is impossible to see a Counsellor or Mental Wellbeing Adviser?
+- What if I need to talk to someone urgently at a time when it is impossible to see a Counsellor or Mental Health Adviser?

-How do you collect and respond to Feedback about the Mental Wellbeing Service?
+How do you collect and respond to Feedback about the Mental Health Service?